cesarivan1998/django-api-rest/README.md

 # django-api-rest

-# to install all the packages and dependencies required to run the project
+# commands to install all the packages and dependencies required to run the project
 pip install -r requirements.txt